jhonDowe/blahdns/README.md

 We have no interest in logging DNS queries, we work as resolver, just forward the request to Google DNS or OpenDNS

-## By me a coffee :D
-Paypal: ookangzheng@yahoo.com

 ### How can I flush my DNS

 * Windows --> CMD --> ipconfig /flushdns